Rungare/Loripart-Sales-Analysis/README.md

 ## 📌 Project Overview

-**Loripart Sales Analysis** is a data-driven project that examines sales patterns, inventory trends, and customer purchasing behavior for a local spare parts shop.
+**Loripart Sales Analysis** is a data-driven project that examines sales patterns and inventory trends for a local spare parts shop.
 The goal is to uncover insights that improve decision-making, optimize stock levels, and boost revenue.

 Through this project, I demonstrate skills in: